SaadAhmad123/Terraform-Azure-Starter/README.md

 ### Prerequisites

 - Ensure that you have Terraform installed in your local machine.
-- Knowledge about AWS and Terraform is helpful.
+- Knowledge about Azure and Terraform is helpful.

 ### Setup Instructions